Available with Workflow Manager license.

 The Advanced option on the create job gallery is used to create multiple jobs and assign a location of interest.

-- On the Workflow tab, in the Create group, expand the gallery by clicking the down arrow in the lower left corner.
+- On the Workflow tab, in the Create Jobs group, expand the gallery by clicking the down arrow in the lower right corner.

 - Click Advanced.

 The Create New Jobs tool opens in the Geoprocessing pane.